Documentary Fortnight 2013: MoMA’s International Festival of Nonfiction Film and Media

 2011.
 15 min.
 People react with frustration to institutional dysfunction.
 Can a society break free of ingrained patterns and progress?

 All films made in Cuba, and in Spanish with English subtitles.
+Courtesy of the filmmaker and Alex Halkin, Americas Media Initiative.
 Program 56 min.

 L'estate di Giacomo (Summer of Giacomo)